popskraft/nutcracker/content/about.md

 ## Become a Distributor or Wholesale Inquiries

-Please contact us directly and provide the best pricing
+Contact us directly for more information.